Breelef/SmartMad/server/README.md

 Before you start, ensure that you have the following installed:
 - Node.js
 - MySQL or MariaDB server running

-## Before you begin, cd into the server folder
+- And make sure you are in the server folder.
+With the following command:
 ```bash
 cd .\server\
 ```